HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ### Skip links

-Skip links enable users who rely on keyboard or switch control devices to bypass various sections of a webpage without having to navigate through every focusable element.
+Skip links enable users who rely on the keyboard, switch control devices, or other alternative navigation tools to bypass various sections of a webpage without having to navigate through every focusable element.
 A common use is to skip over the primary navigation and move directly to the `<main>` content, particularly on sites with extensive interactive navigation menus.
-This can dramatically increase the user experience for keyboard-only users.
+This can dramatically improve the user experience for some users.

 {{ figure_markup(
   caption="Mobile and desktop pages likely featuring a skip link.",